-- 5.4.1 It is the duty of the local exchequer to keep the Kingdom Exchequer informed of the status of all local accounts.
-The Kingdom of Atlantia follows the timelines set by the Society Financial Policy. - 5.4.1.1 Quarterly reports are due ON the dates below:

-- April 30 (January 1- March 31) First Quarter - July 31(April 1- June 30) Second Quarter - October 31 (July 1-September 30) Third Quarter - January 31 (October 1-December 31) Fourth Quarter
+- 5.4.1 It is the duty of the group exchequer to keep the Kingdom Exchequer informed of the status of all local accounts.
+The Kingdom of Atlantia follows the timelines set by the Society Financial Policy. - 5.4.1.1 Quarterly reports are due no later than the dates below: - April 30 (January 1- March 31) First Quarter - July 31(April 1- June 30) Second Quarter - October 31 (July 1-September 30) Third Quarter - January 31 (October 1-December 31) Fourth Quarter, also known as Domesday (compilation of all four quarters)